Ways To Manage Anger Without Losing Control

 As you walk away from this reading, take with you a therapeutic homework assignment.
 This homework is centered on building self-love.
 When a person experiences challenges in life, there tends to be an increase in symptoms like worry, doubt, and sadness.

-Practicing self-love helps to reduce negative symptoms and make it easier challenging difficult moments.
+Practicing self-love helps to reduce negative symptoms and make it easier to challenge difficult moments.

 Instructions: For 60 seconds reflect on all the reasons you are proud of yourself with a specific focus on situations or experiences you have overcome.